SaiPrahladh/Personal-Portfolio/content/project/example/index.md

 ---
-title: Eye/Gaze Tracking
+title: Real time Eye/Gaze Tracking.
-summary: Real time Eye/Gaze tracking using OpenCV
+summary: Real time Eye/Gaze tracking is a process which is really useful in the field of medical science and has proven to be the only method to objectively and accurately record and analyse visual behaviour.
+This use case is designed as a part of a larger medical subsystem catered towards improving the quality of life of Huntington's disease patients.
+This eye tracking implementation enables us to quantify the range of voluntary eye movement of HD patients through Occular Pursuit exercises.
+This implementation leverages the vast capabilities of the OpenCV library.
 tags:
 - Computer Vision
 date: "2016-04-27T00:00:00Z"